Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 on part 1, Reddit, Hacker News and IRC I've made the Geometry trait and Instance struct return different types from their intersect methods and will instead implement the BVH to take types that implement a Boundable trait.
-Traversal will then be done by returning an iterator that performs the bounding volume intersection tests and iterates over all potentially intersected geometry.
+Traversal will then be done by returning an iterator that performs the bounding volume intersection tests and iterates over all potentially intersected objects.
 The caller can then perform whatever operations it likes over the potentially intersected geometry or instances.

 Parallelism
 ---